Last published 21 January 2021

 “This is a stressful and worrying time for all of us, but like all challenges it has also shown what is possible when we as employers and workers, friends and neighbours, come together to solve problems and support one another.”
 Dr Anna Dixon of the Centre for Ageing Better

 The UK Government has asked everyone to follow guidance to help prevent the spread of coronavirus (COVID-19).
 If you are 70 or older, you might be at increased risk of severe illness from the virus – regardless of any other medical conditions – so you should be particularly careful about following social distancing and self-isolation rules.
+A COVID-19 vaccine is currently being rolled out in the UK and those most at risk from the complications of the virus are being offered the vaccine first.

 If you have an underlying health condition, such as diabetes or severe asthma, the Government has published additional guidance for you.